 This body wash contains several natural ingredients chosen for their skin care properties.

 Honey has so many benefits for the skin and your overall health (it’s fantastic for wound healing).
 By adding a little raw honey or Manuka honey to your diet, it can help with allergies or respiratory infections, and may help boost the immune system and promote clear breathing.

-- Raw honey: I’ve posted before about how great honey is for wound healing, but it’s also great for softening skin.
-It has antiviral and antibacterial properties, and helps skin retain moisture and elasticity without drying out.
+Honey has antiviral and antibacterial properties, and helps the skin retain moisture and elasticity without drying out.
 Always use local, raw honey (and ensure the honey was harvested by beekeepers who do not sacrifice the health of their bees for the honey produced).
 You can opt for an organic raw honey (like this one) if you can’t source any locally.
 If you’re vegan, you can exclude this ingredient from the recipe (and sub in melted shea butter instead), however the consistency will be slightly different.

-- Liquid castile soap: A vegetable-based soap, it provides the cleansing ability without the harsh chemical foaming agents.
+Castile soap is a vegetable-based soap that can be found in liquid or bar form, and provides the cleansing properties of soap without the harsh chemical foaming agents.
 This one is palm oil-free and unscented, so you can customise the scent with essential oils.

 - 1/3 cup raw honey

-- 1/3 cup carrier oil (I used a 50:50 ratio of sweet almond and olive oil)
+- 1/3 cup carrier oil (I use fractionated coconut oil)

 As always, this is not personal medical advice and we recommend that you talk with your doctor before trying or using any new products.
 I am not a doctor.
 All opinions expressed are my own personal thoughts and feelings of the products mentioned.
 Check with your doctor or health practitioner if you are uncertain about trying out any of the products, recipes or tips mentioned in this post.